 Our goal is to have confirmed, before the end 2029, the first therapy that slows or stops progression of a well-defined biological type neurodegeneration, be it Parkinson’s, Alzheimer’s or any other disease of brain aging.

 Anyone older than 18 years of age who has either documented parkinsonian features or a diagnosis of Parkinson’s Disease, Essential Tremor, Normal Pressure Hydrocephalus, Multiple System Atrophy, Progressive Supranuclear Palsy, Corticobasal Degeneration, Freezing of Gait or Dementia (including but not limited to Alzheimer’s Dementia, Frontotemporal dementia, Parkinson’s Disease dementia, Dementia with Lewy bodies and mixed dementias) can volunteer to participate.
-Individuals without neurological disease are also welcome to participate; we can only include if within 5 years from the mean age of patients.
+Individuals without neurological disease are also welcome to participate.

 At the moment, visits are taking place at University of Cincinnati Gardner Neuroscience Institute.
 They can be carried out in one visit or be scheduled in two if preferred by the participant.
 The visits consist of an “in-clinic” part where we will do a baseline assessment and collect biological samples (blood and urine) as well as clinical and demographic data and some questionnaires.
+Some parts of the visit can be completed remotely.
 A subgroup of participants (patients as well as controls) will be also offered the possibility to undergo a brain MRI scan (50 minutes per participant, in total) without contrast.
-This assessment will be done at baseline and will be asked to repeat within 6 months from the follow-up visit.

 There will be no cost to participants for participating in this study.
-Patients and healthy controls will receive $100 stipend at the end of each complete annual assessment to compensate their time and travel.
-For more information please contact us at: ccbpstudy@uc.edu.
+Patients and healthy controls will receive $100 stipend for the baseline visit and $50 stipend for each yearly visit to compensate their time and travel.
+For more information, please contact us at: ccbpstudy@uc.edu.

 Thank you,